Teacher Tax Deductions Thumbnail

-Did you know that as a teacher or as someone working in education, you’re entitled to various industry-specific, teacher tax deductions?
+Did you know that teachers and those working in education are entitled to various industry-specific teacher tax deductions?

-These teacher tax deductions can have a significant benefit on your annual tax return, so it’s worth equipping yourself with the knowledge presented by the Australian Tax Office (ATO)
+These teacher tax deductions can significantly benefit your annual tax return, so it’s worth equipping yourself with the knowledge presented by the Australian Taxation Office (ATO).

-According to the ATO, to claim a teacher tax deduction for work-related expenses:
+According to the ATO, to claim a teacher tax deduction for work-related expenses and successfully claim a deduction:

 • you must have spent the money yourself and weren’t reimbursed for the costs;